aviraljanveja/Python/README.md

 - The **Chapters** folder contains the course content in PDF format.
 The **Chapter Programs** folder contains the coding examples from each chapter.

-- The **Problem Solving** folder contains a curated list of coding problems and fundamental concepts.
+- The **Problem Solving** folder contains a curated list of coding problems.
 It is imporant to work on these alongside, so that you get well versed with data-structures, algorithms and common problem solving patterns.

 - It is also highly recommended that learners make use of [pythontutor.com](https://pythontutor.com/python-compiler.html) which would allow them to visually go through what really happens behind the scenes in a Python program.